termux/termux-gui/Protocol.md

       - pip: boolean.
 Whether or not to start the Activity in [Picture-in-Picture mode](https://developer.android.com/guide/topics/ui/picture-in-picture).
 Default is false.
 This should only be used to create Activities in a new Task.
       - lockscreen: displays this Activity on the lockscreen.
       - overlay: uses a system overlay window to display above everything else.
 Overlays are never in a Task and creating one doesn't return a Task id.
 Overlays don't get Activity lifecycle events.
+    - intercept: A boolean, whether to intercept back button presses and send an event or to use the default action of finishing the Activity.
+Default value is false.
 - finishActivity: Closes an Activity.
   - Parameters:
      - aid: The id of the Activity to close.